 Apart from that, more employees today prefer working out of the office due to the nature of their job.
 Companies give them this flexibility as long they produce results.
 Recently though, circumstances are making employees having no choice but to work from home.

 The recent Coronavirus outbreak has indeed caused some problems to the workforce as employees find themselves being confined and quarantined to their homes.
 Those that are sick are being taken cared of, but for the rest, they’re just eager to get back to work, but circumstances don’t allow it.
 So, they have no choice but to use their own devices and work from home.

 This is where the security features of Workspace ONE makes it the ideal platform to monitor employee devices.
 Having employees work from home is one thing, but companies need to ensure the devices they use for their work are well secured and protected.
 Often times, employees would use their personal devices when working from home.
 Personal devices may not have the necessary security protection needed when accessing sensitive work documents.
 Also, the network they are working on at home may not be as secured as an office network.

-In terms of tools, VMware Workspace ONE may be the answer to what organisations need to ensure their employees have a secure digital workspace.
-The added visibility over the usage and access for IoT devices, which can help organisations significantly reduce security threats.
-In addition, IT administrators are able to deliver applications and manage them quickly, securely and cost-efficiently.
+VMware Workspace ONE is the answer to what organisations need to ensure their employees have a secure digital workspace.
+The added visibility over the usage and access for IoT devices can help organisations reduce security threats.
+IT administrators are able to deliver applications and manage them fast, securely and cost-efficiently.
 To find out more about how your organisation can have control and visibility over your employee’s mobile devices through VMware Workspace ONE, click here.